 English form of Eugenius

 , the Latin form of the Greek name Εὐγένιος (Eugenios)

-which was derived from the Greek word εὐγενής (eugenes)
+, which was derived from the Greek word εὐγενής (eugenes)

 .
 It is composed of the elements εὖ (eu)

 meaning "good" and γενής (genes)

 meaning "born".
 This was the name of several saints and four popes.... [more]

 Francis m & f English, French

 English form of the Late Latin name Franciscus

 , ultimately from the Germanic tribe of the Franks, who were named for a type of spear that they used.
 This name was borne by the 13th-century Saint Francis of Assisi, who was originally named Giovanni but was given the nickname Francesco by his father, an admirer of the French.
 Francis went on to renounce his father's wealth and devote his life to the poor, founding the Franciscan order of friars.
 Later in his life he apparently received the stigmata.... [more]

 Gaius m Ancient Roman, Biblical Latin, Biblical

 Roman praenomen, or given name, of uncertain meaning.
 It is possibly derived from Latin gaudere "to rejoice"

 , though it may be of unknown Etruscan origin.
 This was a very common Roman praenomen, the most famous bearers being Gaius Julius Caesar, the great leader of the Roman Republic, and his adopted son Gaius Octavius (later known as Augustus), the first Roman emperor.
 This name also appears in the New Testament belonging to a bishop of Ephesus who is regarded as a saint.

-GREGORY m English
+Gregory m English

 English form of Latin Gregorius

 , which was from the Late Greek name Γρηγόριος (Gregorios)

 , derived from γρήγορος (gregoros)

 .
 This name was popular among early Christians, being borne by a number of important saints including Saint Gregory Thaumaturgus (3rd century), Saint Gregory the Illuminator (4th century), Saint Gregory of Nyssa (4th century), Saint Gregory of Nazianzus (4th century), and Saint Gregory of Tours (6th century).
 It was also borne by the 6th-century pope Saint Gregory I the Great, a reformer and Doctor of the Church, as well as 15 subsequent popes.... [more]

-HONORIUS m Late Roman
+Honorius m Late Roman

 .
 This was the name of an emperor of the Western Roman Empire.
 It was also borne by a few early saints and four popes.

-JOHN m English, Swedish, Danish, Norwegian, Biblical
+John m English, Swedish, Danish, Norwegian, Dutch, Biblical

 English form of Iohannes

 , the Latin form of the Greek name Ἰωάννης (Ioannes)

 , itself derived from the Hebrew name יוֹחָנָן (Yochanan)

 meaning "to be gracious".
 The Hebrew form occurs in the Old Testament (spelled Johanan

 in the English version), but this name owes its popularity to two New Testament characters, both highly revered saints.
 The first is John the Baptist, a Jewish ascetic who is considered the forerunner of Jesus